Federal Employees Retirement System

-These mechanisms are Social Security, Basic Benefit Plan and Thrift Savings Plan.
+These mechanisms are Social Security, the Basic Benefit Plan, and the Thrift Savings Plan.
 These three components diversify a federal worker’s retirement income sources.
 Together, these three pieces of the retirement puzzle are designed to give a retiree a life at a similar standard of living the retiree had during his or her working life.
 A stable retirement is one of the biggest perks government service offers.

 Together, the three components have elements of both defined contribution and defined benefit plans.
-In defined contribution plans, retirees know precisely what they will receive each month of retirement regardless of what the stock market does.
-In defined benefit plans, employees contribute a specified amount to be invested in any number of investment vehicles.
+In defined benefit plans, retirees know precisely what they will receive each month of retirement regardless of what the stock market does.
+In defined contribution plans, employees contribute a specified amount to be invested in any number of investment vehicles.
 Market forces dictate how much the investment grows.

 #1 Social Security

 The first component of FERS is Social Security.
-Federal workers contribute to social security like almost all other citizens who work.
+Federal workers contribute to Social Security like almost all other citizens who work.
 Federal workers under CSRS do not participate in Social Security.
-Some state and local government retirement systems allow their workers to opt out of Social Security, so they neither contribute to that system nor receive and benefits from it.
+Some state and local government retirement systems allow their workers to opt out of Social Security, so they neither contribute to that system nor receive any benefits from it.